LIfe At Prep

 An adolescent will develop a better sense of self if he learns how to advocate for himself.
 In order to develop that skill, we encourage our young men to develop healthy ways to share their perspective with the other person.
 Sometimes we call this disagreeing appropriately.
 Some coaching or encouragement may be required in this process, but usually our students have a positive experience when they learn to approach a teacher (or anyone) to have a discussion (even when they don’t get what they hoped for).

 If the interaction between the student and teacher does not resolve the issue, you may choose to approach the teacher.
 If that does not resolve the issue, you should contact your son’s counselor or the department chair of the related course.
-The Dean of Students, Assistant Principal for Student Affairs, Athletic Director or Assistant Principal for Academics would be your next point of contact followed by the Principal.
+The Dean of Students, Assistant Principal for Student Support Services or Assistant Principal for Academics would be your next point of contact followed by the Principal.

 Teachers will list any needed school supplies on the course syllabus or in a supplementary handout.
 They will give you a reasonable amount of time to obtain these supplies.